Facebook Tips & Strategies

 Advanced Method: Creating a New Photo Album

-If you're sharing a large number of photos from an event like a wedding, a conference, or a behind-the-scenes look at a project, a single multi-photo post might feel a little temporary.
-Creating a distinct album is a better way to group these memories permanently on your Profile or Page.
+If you're sharing many photos from an event like a wedding, conference, or behind-the-scenes project, a single multi-photo post might feel temporary.
+Creating an album is a better way to group these memories permanently on your Profile or Page.

-An album is a collection of photos that has its own title, description, and permanent home in your "Photos" tab.
-When you post a new album, it also shows up as a preview in your followers' news feeds.
+An album is a collection of photos with its own title, description, and permanent home in your "Photos" tab.
+When you post a new album, it appears as a preview in your followers' news feeds.

 Steps to Create a Photo Album